 Maybe you’ve felt like this before too.

-This is what it comes down to, in a church culture that decries the doubting and questioning of God, and tries to solve it by telling people to just have more faith, people hide.
-People don’t ask their questions.
+People hide in a church culture that decries the doubting and questioning of God, and tries to solve it by telling people to just have more faith.
+They don’t ask their questions.
 They masquerade their doubts under veils of pious religiosity.

 To those who have questions, don’t hide.
 Don’t wear the veil.
 Don’t play the game.
 To my Facebook friend, to Sam, to those with doubts, I offer these words: